Tap the text to show or hide reading controls.

 Status window.

-The instant the word sounded in his mind, it spread open before him.
+The instant he called the word up in his mind, the window answered.

-The fruits of two days spent hunting monsters laid themselves out at a glance.
+Two days of hunting monsters had borne fruit, all of it laid out at a glance.

 Huh—.

-Specs that drew an admiring breath all on their own.
+The specs were enough to draw an admiring breath on their own.

-Tell anyone this is my second day awakened and not a single soul would believe it.
+Tell anyone this is day two of being awakened and not a single soul would believe it.

 Heh heh.